 First time applicants and applicants for renewal of Passports may lodge their applications through the High Commission.
 The High Commission is now accepting applications for biometric passports.
-Application forms may be downloaded here.
-Persons applying through the High Commission must also complete a Profile Referral Form, which may be downloaded here.
+The Application pack may be downloaded here.

 For the moment all applications must be lodged in person.

 For guidelines on completion of an application, please contact the High Commission at firstname.lastname@example.org for a full list of documentation and instructions.

 Please note that when submitting an application via the High Commission in London, fees are payable in UK pounds sterling, NOT dollars.
 The list of fees in pounds is located below.